push-protocol/push-website/blog/2025-03-06-gaia-joins-forces-with-push-chain/index.md

 authors: [push]
 image: './cover-image.webp'
 description: 'Push Chain Joins Forces With Scroll'
-text: "Gaia is coming to Push Chain!
-Learn how this collaboration unlocks cross-chain autonomous intelligence and how devs and users can make the best of it!"
+text: 'Gaia is coming to Push Chain!
+Learn how this collaboration unlocks cross-chain autonomous intelligence and how devs and users can make the best of it!'
 tags: [Push Chain, Partnerships]
 ---